 - Top tips for managing personal debt, credit and loans

-- Using 0 balance transfer credit cards for loan consolidation
+- Using 0 balance transfer credit cards for debt consolidation

 - How to deal with debt collection agencies